 The Henley Hotel is one of those places that the more you explore, the more you fall for.
 The breakfast, which is included with your stay, is served in the broad dining room, decorated with Union Jack chairs, chandeliers and almost as much attention to detail as the bedrooms.

 Enjoy the small continental buffet and then choose from the a la carte options.
-My eggs benedict with potato rosti and bacon is superb, while Christina’s avocado on toast would have any Bondi hipster weeping with happiness.
+Jim’s eggs benedict with potato rosti and bacon is superb, while my avocado on toast would have any Bondi hipster weeping with happiness.

 Joined to the dining room is the living room, replete with comfy sofas and armchairs, more portraits and a welcoming open fire.